DakKhuza/MJL-Team-Project/README.md

 Page for sellers to list their place for stay
 Admin page for monitoring sellers / users and viewing income / other admin stuff

-ERD           STATUS: IN PROGRESS
+ERD           STATUS: DONE

-CASE DIAGRAM  STATUS: NOT STARTED
+CASE DIAGRAM  STATUS: DONE

 WIREFRAME     STATUS: NOT STARTED